Skip to main content

 The Records had managed to get a foot in the door in North America in '79, and a year later when Crashes was released the band came over to support the release playing smaller rooms, like the legendary Commodore Ballroom in Vancouver.
 I only know this because the record I found had a small poster advertising their upcoming appearance as part of Perryscope Concert Productions "Cheap Thrills #22" where for $4.99 plus any fees you could see the band.
 Heck, even Dire Straits played the Commodore back in the day.

-From what I've read their label more or less pulled their support from the band while they were on tour which more of less added the words "... and Burns" to the album.
+From what I've read their label more or less pulled their support from the band while they were on tour which more or less added the words "... and Burns" to the album title.

-Getting back to this one, though. if you're a fan of power pop this will definitely put a grin on your face.
+Getting back to this one, though.
+If you're a fan of power pop this will definitely put a grin on your face.
 I'm not overly encumbered with baggage either.
-I've not listened to The Records (or Shades in Bed if you want the original title, but I grew up with The Records, so that's what it is) in a while so other than fond remembrances I'm listening to Crashes with fresh ears.
+I've not listened to The Records (or Shades in Bed if you want the original title, but I grew up with The Records, so that's what it is) in a while (it is on the shelf, so it's coming down soon) so other than fond remembrances I'm listening to Crashes with relatively fresh ears.

 credits